FLASH 1.0: A Software Framework for Rapid Parallel Deployment and Enhancing Host Code Portability in Heterogeneous Computing: FLASH Architecture

 \subsubsection{Submission Object}

-The submission object is the final stage before submitting the kernel to the FLASH runtime for execution (see Table \ref{table: NBODY_CODE}).
-It contains four methods: \textit{options}, \textit{sizes}, \textit{defer}, and \textit{exec} with the prototypes described in Figure \ref{Figure: FLASH_RUNBSUB}.
+The submission object is the final stage before submitting the kernel to the FLASH runtime for execution.
+It contains four methods: \textit{options}, \textit{sizes}, \textit{defer}, and \textit{exec}.
 Similar to the \textit{RuntimeObj}, the \textit{options} method can dynamically add meta-data to override or add attributes to the submission.
-The submission object gives the developer the ability to override compile-time kernel traits at the call site for runtime customization.
-The \textit{sizes} method simply associates buffer sizes to primitive array types such as int*, ulong*, char*, etc. to the kernel arguments.
+The submission object allows the developer to override compile-time kernel traits at the call site for runtime customization.
+The \textit{sizes} method associates buffer sizes to primitive array types such as int*, ulong*, char*, etc. to the kernel arguments.
 Additionally, the FLASH frontend runtime extrapolates buffer sizes from range-based and iterable arrays internally, bypassing the explicit nature of most related work.
 The \textit{options} and \textit{sizes} both implement a builder pattern to be able to interchange and recursively configure submissions accordingly.
 The \textit{defer} method returns a runtime object for chaining (or pipelining) kernels together.
 Submission objects can easily be chained through successive calls to submit (from the runtime object) and defer (from the submission object).
-The \textit{defer} and \textit{exec} methods take in a work-item listing similar to CUDA, OpenCL, and SyCL with the added benefit of being able to manipulate the indexing scheme beyond the default Cartesian product.
-These schemes are enabled by a combination of \textit{size\_t} and \textit{count\_by} arguments producing custom sequences in a index table .
+The \textit{defer} and \textit{exec} methods take in a work-item listing similar to CUDA, OpenCL, and SyCL with the added benefit of manipulating the indexing scheme beyond the default Cartesian product.
+These schemes are enabled by a combination of \textit{size\_t} and \textit{count\_by} arguments producing custom sequences in an index table.
 The CPU device runtime has an N-th dimensional depth, but the GPU and FPGA device runtimes only support three-dimensional execution semantics.
-The \textit{exec} method executes the entire kernel pipelines (one or more submission objects) and is blocking until the chain is completely executed.
+The \textit{exec} method executes the entire kernel pipelines (one or more submission objects) and keeps blocking until the chain is completely executed.
 The submission objects are turned over to the FLASH frontend runtime, where they are scheduled for execution in the context of the \textit{runtime} object.
+In later versions of FLASH, the runtime will be able to recognize whether a kernel can be fused or if the kernel is an entry point to another kernel.
+This feature is not yet available but is currently being worked on.